New Jersey Surgical Injury Lawyers

 - Causing injuries because of poor surgical technique

 In a surgical malpractice case, a malpractice attorney must prove that the defendant surgeon’s negligence caused actual harm to the patient.
-To do this, a proper standard of care must first be established—usually through a testimony of expert witnesses—to show what a reasonably skilled surgeon or surgical team would have done in similar circumstances.
+To do this, a proper standard of care must first be established usually through the testimony of expert witnesses to show what a reasonably skilled surgeon or surgical team would have done in similar circumstances.
 The malpractice attorney must then show how the defendant’s failure to meet that standard caused the injury.

 A surgical error might not always be as apparent as removing the wrong leg or leaving a surgical instrument inside the patient.
 It can involve complications arising from the surgeon’s failure to exercise reasonable care during or immediately after the surgery.
 The issue in a malpractice case may be whether an injury or complication could have been avoided if the practitioner had exercised due care and diligence.
 And, even if a surgeon informs you before surgery that a certain complication might occur, it does not rule out the possibility that negligence played a role if that complication did occur.